Policy last updated

 Exemptions from completing an Annual Report

-All schools that were operating for the entire 2022 school year are required to complete an Annual Report for 2022.
+All schools are required to complete an Annual Report for the school year, except for:

-- new schools in 2023, including those formed through a merger or de-merger
+- new schools that were not in operation for the full school year, including those formed through a merger or de-merger

 Guidance for non-compliant schools

-Principals of schools that are not compliant with the Minimum Standards or Child Safe Standards cannot attest to the Annual Report.
-If you have been advised that your school is not compliant, or are concerned that this may be the case, please contact the department’s School Compliance Unit for support to become compliant, phone: 03 9084 8788 or email: school.compliance@education.vic.gov.au
+Principals of schools that are not compliant with the Minimum Standards for school registration or Child Safe Standards cannot attest to the Annual Report.
+Schools that have received advice they are not compliant, or are concerned that this may be the case, must contact the department’s School Compliance Unit for support to become compliant, by phone: 03 9084 8788 or email: school.compliance@education.vic.gov.au

 Guidance for hub and annexe schools

-Schools in hub and annexe arrangements must each have a stand-alone Annual Report, with endorsement by the respective school council and attestation by the school council president.
-When preparing to complete the Annual Report, principals of annexe schools should contact spot.support@education.vic.gov.au for technical assistance.
+Schools in hub and annexe arrangements must each have a stand-alone Annual Report, with endorsement by the respective school.
+Principals of annexe schools can contact spot.support@education.vic.gov.au for technical assistance.

 Related policies